nmarus/tapdance/README.md

  * 8   Incomplete
  * 7   Not Found
- * 6   Not Auto Registered
+ * 6   Not an Auto Registered device
  * 5   Not a BAT Device
  * 3   Duplicate DN (See Example 2 for using EPNM)
  * 2   Incomplete